codykcooper/shiny-module/README.md

 # shiny-module
+ In progress
- Tutorial on building shiny modules
+ Matierial for tutorial on building shiny modules.